Lessons from One of the Most Popular Trend Following Strategies

 Some lauded this approach because it beat the S&P 500 over around 90 years and reduced drawdown significantly.
 So the max drawdown was MUCH lower than just staying in the index while the returns were better.
 Imagine a much smaller drawdown during the financial crisis versus losing around half your money while actually attaining better returns overall.

 However, after 2016 this performance deteriorated and after over 100 years the strategy without the 40 week moving average stop-loss outperformed.
 But not by much.
-And that does not include what you could make in a money market while you sit in cash and wait for the S&P 500 to close back above the 40 week moving average.
+And that does not include what you could make in a money market while you sit in cash nowadays and wait for the S&P 500 to close back above the 40 week moving average.

 So its still a very attractive option for some.

-The Problem with a Stop-loss
+The Problem with the Moving Average Stop-loss

 We applied the same 40 week moving average stop-loss approach to the 3 Stocks to Wealth strategy over the first 11 years from 2012 to 2022.
 The advantage of having the system live for over 11 years is that we can now study its behavior in different market and macro conditions including going from very low inflation to very high inflation like we have not seen in many decades.